solidi/writing/66-a-love-letter-to-my-youtube-subscriptions.md

 Xiaoma's experiences are the deepest nightmare of an introvert and the key to mastering a second language.
 Lately, he's been exploring additional languages, which appears uncomfortable to this polyglot.
 I come back because of the human reaction of others.
 People indeed connect on a level when their language is respected and, stunningly, when they speak their language imperfectly with passion.

 Arieh is one of those people that make the human race worth preserving.
-Xiaoma has five and a half million subscribers as of 2023.
+Xiaoma has six and a half million subscribers.

 ### Featureman